otago-polytechnic-bit-courses/ID737001-game-development/lecture-notes/01-unity-recap.md

 ![](../resources/img/01/05-background/04.png)

-What is the **Sprite Renderer** component?
 The **Sprite Renderer** component renders the sprite on the screen.
 It is a required component for any object that uses a sprite.

 5. Repeat the process for the **Background Two** object.